sharpordie/adbready/README.md

 ## PREFACE

-Library providing the ADB binary compiled for Android.
+Provide ready to use ADB binary for Android.

 <table>
   <tr>